rackerlabs/support-how-to/content/how-to/cloud-load-balancers/products-i-can-load-balance/index.md

 {{<image alt="add nodes to load balancer in control panel" src="load-balancer-add-nodes.png" title="add nodes to load balancer in control panel">}}

-This is where you specify the product you want to load balance.
-You can add an existing Rackspace Cloud Server or an External IP.
+Here, you specify the product you want to load balance.
+You can add an existing Rackspace Cloud Server or an external IP address.

-Note that the distance between the node being load balanced and the region of the load balancer can impact performance of the load balancer.
+Note that the distance between the node being load balanced and the region of the load balancer can impact the performance of the load balancer.
 We recommend creating the load balancer in the region that is closest to your external nodes.

 For more information, see [Load Balancing Internal IPs in the same